-Thomas Marcus Rice, then 22-year old, was a top athlete at San Diego State College while pursuing his studies when he left the peaceful town of Coronado, California, to answer the call to arms.
+Thomas Marcus Rice, then 22-year old, was a top athlete at San Diego State College while pursuing his studies when he left the peaceful town of Coronado, California, to join what he calls “The Airborne Experiment.”

 He volunteered to join the elite airborne paratrooper school.
 Despite it being a new and untested combat branch of the American army, it was the adventure, high risk, mental and physical challenge - and the additional $50 a month bonus - that convinced him to go beyond what his civil duty required.

 However, it wasn't easy for young Thomas.
 During the early phase of the program, he trained with the U.S. Airborne Jump School pioneers at Camp Toccoa, Georgia.
 Tom faced many challenges due to the vigorous physical training and mental fortitude needed to complete this highly selective program.
 His instructors were eager to disqualify those who could not endure their intense drills.
-None of these deterred Tom; he earned the coveted paratrooper wings at Fort Benning, Georgia, through his determination and perseverance.
+None of these deterred Tom.
+Through his determination and perseverance, he earned the coveted paratrooper wings at Fort Benning, Georgia.

-Tom then found himself in one of the most elite and demanding regiments of that time, the 501st Parachute Infantry Regiment of the 101st Airborne Division commanded by the legendary Colonel Howard Ravenscroft Johnson.
-This brought him to World War II's major battles as he served as a platoon sergeant and commanded 12 paratroopers until he jumped on June 6, 1944, over Normandy for Operation Overlord.
+Tom then found himself in one of the most elite and demanding regiments of that time, the 501st Parachute Infantry Regiment of the 101st Airborne Division, commanded by the legendary Colonel Howard “Jumpy” Johnson.

 On December 21, 1945, Tom Rice was honorably discharged.
-He resumed his studies and later on taught Social Studies and History.
+He resumed his studies and later on taught High School and Junior College Social Studies and History for forty four years.

 June 5, 2019.
 75 years later.

 Tom jumped once again from a C-47 over Normandy to commemorate the 75th anniversary of D-Day.
-He was 97 years old, sharp, alert and still wearing his uniform that he wore back in the day.
+He was 97 years-old at the time.
+Still sharp and alert, wearing his combat uniform and jump boots that he wore on D-Day.